-Thomson's Atomic Model
+Thomson's Model of atom

-In 1904, Sir J. J. Thomson proposed the first atomic model called Plum Pudding model.
-According this model, atom was assumed to be a sphere of uniformly distributed positive charge with electrons embedded in it.
-The diameter of the sphere is about 10-10 m.
+In 1904, Sir J. J. Thomson proposed the first atomic model.

+According to this model, atom was assumed to consist of a sphere of uniform distribution of about 10-10 m positive charge with electrons embedded in it.